-Continue trip to Jatiluwih Rice Terraces is one of the most picturesque areas in Bali.
+Continue your trip to Jatiluwih Rice Terraces one of the most picturesque areas in Bali.

 Lies about 20 kilometers north of Tabanan, in Bali’s western region.
 Situated majestically in the hills 850 meters above sea level.

-The cool highlands and the breathtaking scenery of this rice terraces attract many tourists and certainly photographers.
+The cool highlands and the breathtaking scenery of these rice terraces attract many tourists and certainly photographers.

-The walk around the huge Jatiluwih rice fields certianly gives you a real local Balinese experience, making a perfect opportunity to get away from the crowds.
+The walk around the huge Jatiluwih rice fields certainly gives you a real local Balinese experience, making it a perfect opportunity to get away from the crowds.

 At the end of the day head to Tanah Lot Temple (Indonesian: Pura Tanah Lot) is as iconic as the island of Bali.

-This temple dedicated to the God of Sea, which has a breathtaking natural splendor, it stands on solid sea rock overlooking the Indian ocean.
+This temple is dedicated to the God of Sea, which has a breathtaking natural splendor, it stands on solid sea rock overlooking the Indian Ocean.

-The temple also considered as one of the most important landmarks in Bali with its unique surroundings and is said to have been founded by the 16th century priest Nirarha.
+The temple is also considered one of the most important landmarks in Bali with its unique surroundings and is said to have been founded by the 16th-century priest Nirarha.